 She continued to expand the visibility of Worcester Fellowship (an outdoor street church) with program and tangible signs of membership: Ecclesia crosses, T-shirts, and a mission project, a clean-up day at a public park.

-Inspired by her study of liberation theology at EDS, she researched and prepared a series of Bible studies and liturgies for use with economic refugees in the Diocese of Olympia.
-Her subsequent work in the Chechalis River Basin of Grays Harbor County was awarded a TEC Justice and Advocacy Fellowship.
-Sh was awarded the Morgan … Read More »
+Inspired by her study of liberation theology at EDS, the Rev. Sarah Monroe used an EES grant to visit several street ministries and to research and prepare a series of Bible studies and liturgies for use with economic refugees in the Diocese of Olympia.
+Her subsequent work in the Chechalis River Basin of Grays Harbor County, Washington … Read More »